ciubotaru/share-on-diaspora/trunk/readme.txt

 No.

 = The button color scheme does not fit into my blog theme.
 Can I change it? = Yes.
-In the plugin settings panel, go to 'Button options' tab (default) and tweak the colors, size and shape of your button.
-After you are done, press 'Update'.
+In the plugin settings panel, go to 'Color profiles' tab and select a preset profile that fits your blog theme.
+For fine-tuning, go to 'Button options' tab (default) and tweak the colors, size and shape of your button.
+Don't forget to press 'Update' after you are done.

 = I want to use my own image.
 Is it possible? =
 Yes.
 In the plugin settings panel, go to 'Custom image' tab and upload your